pangpang20/gaussdb-python/docs/api/abc.rst

     .. autoattribute:: oid

-        If the OID is not specified, PostgreSQL will try to infer the type from the context, but this may fail in some contexts and may require a cast (e.g. specifying :samp:`%s::{type}` for its placeholder).
+        If the OID is not specified, GaussDB will try to infer the type from the context, but this may fail in some contexts and may require a cast (e.g. specifying :samp:`%s::{type}` for its placeholder).